sriram-yeluri/shellScripting/README.md

 # shellScripting
-Repository created for shell scripts
+Repository created for knowledge on shell scripts